icopy-site/awesome/docs/awesome/awesome-k6.md

 - [Umbraco 9 - What a Performance!](https://moriyama.co.uk/about-us/news/blog-umbraco-9-what-a-performance/) - Test the performance of Umbraco v9 on Azure against Umbraco v8 and comparing Windows vs Linux.
 - [On maintaining a k6 codebase, Part 1](https://filfreire.com/posts/k6_tricks_ep1) - Personal tips to maintain a challenging k6 load testing codebase.
 - [Distributed Load Testing With K6](https://engineering.empathy.co/distributed-load-testing-with-k6/) - Setting up distributed execution with k6-operator and Argo workflows.
-- [Load testing with k6 and k8s](https://www.toucantoco.com/en/tech-blog/tech-blog/load-testing-with-k6-and-k8s) - The Toucan DevOps team explains why they chose k6 as their load testing tool and how they deploy it on k8s
+- [Load testing with k6 and k8s](https://www.toucantoco.com/en/tech-blog/tech-blog/load-testing-with-k6-and-k8s) - The Toucan DevOps team explains why they chose k6 as their load testing tool and how they deploy it on k8s.

+- [CloudPosse's Load Testing Stack](https://github.com/cloudposse/load-testing) - Load testing stack using k6, Grafana and InfluxDB.
+- [Real-time stress:
+AnyCable, k6, WebSockets, and Yabeda](https://evilmartians.com/chronicles/real-time-stress-anycable-k6-websockets-and-yabeda) - Evil Martians adding "real-time stress" with k6 and WebSockets.
+- [Scaling Confidently with the Load and Fault Team](https://robinhood.engineering/scaling-confidently-with-the-load-and-fault-team-122978333d9) - Robinhood on load testing a Kubernetes system with k6.

 ## Videos